 water, cereals, and yeast.

-Scotland is home to over 100 malt and grain distilleries, making
+Scotland is home to around 120 malt and grain distilleries,

-it the greatest concentration in the world.
-Many of the Scotch
+making it the greatest concentration in the world.
+Many of the

-Whisky distilleries featured on this map bottle some of their
+Scotch Whisky distilleries featured on this map bottle some of

 distillery) or Single Grain Whisky.